anusngh1986/weather_robot_framework/README.md

  # Running of tests :
- All 3 test present in Tests directory can be executing below commad for weather_robot_framework directory. robot -d results tests/*
+ All 3 test present in Tests directory can be executed using below commad for weather_robot_framework directory.

+  robot -d results tests/*